thixotropist/ghidra_import_tests/content/en/docs/exemplars/_index.md

 ## custom exemplars

-Not all RISCV instruction set extensions are standardized and supported by open source toolchains.
+Not all RISCV instruction set extensions are standardized and supported by open source compiler suites.
 Vendors can generate their own custom extensions.
 These may be instructions that are proposed for standardization, instructions that predate standardized extensions that are effectively deprecated for new RISCV variants, and (potentially) instructions that are considered non-public licenseable intellectual property.